 Up to 400,000 Germans were sterilized (and many pregnancies were terminated).
 Force was allowed.
 Some did not survive the procedure.
 The victims or their families were charged for the operation.
 It was generally by tubal ligation and vasectomy.
 In some cases for men it was by irradiation.

 Congenital deafness was one of the first of several conditions mandated for sterilization.
 About 17,000 were sterilized.
 Even hearing children of deaf parents were candidates for sterilization, as they were thought to carry the genetic deafness pattern.

 When the Nazis took over in the early 1930s, most Germans, including Deaf Germans, were enthusiastic to get involved in the highly promising “new Germany.”
 Very few Germans had any idea of the nightmare to come.

 Some Deaf Germans and teachers in deaf schools, collaborated in sorting out Deaf students for sterilization, and in identifying Jewish Deaf students (most who later died in the Eastern death camps).

 REGEDE sent at least one Deaf woman to visit Deaf communities.
-She had chosen voluntary sterilization and her mission was to encourage other Deaf woman to seek sterilization as a patriotic gesture -----that is, to avoid producing any more of what they thought would be useless deaf wards of the state.
+She had chosen voluntary sterilization and her mission was to encourage other Deaf woman to seek sterilization as a patriotic gesture -----that is, to avoid producing any more of what the Nazis thought would be useless deaf wards of the state.